devops329/devops/instruction/testing/testing.md

 });
 ```

-## Principles of good tests
+## Characteristics of good tests

 - Test only one thing
 - Don't repeat tests that are already covered elsewhere
-- Design your production code so that testing is naturally supported
+- Naturally supported by the application code
-- Make the tests readable
+- Tests are readable
 - Test can run in any order
 - Test can run concurrently